firepear/petrel/client/README.rst

 #######################

-The :code:`asock/client` package is a basic asock client, providing both TCP and Unix domain socket connections.
+The :code:`asock/client` package is a basic asock client, providing TCP, TLS, and Unix domain socket connections.

 How is it used?
 ===============